rnb3ds/docs-site/docs/en/env/security/data-masking.md

 func MaskKey(key string) string
 ```

-Masks the key name itself, for scenarios where you need to show a key exists but don't want to expose its meaning (internally calls `DefaultMaskKey`):
+Masks the key name itself, for scenarios where you need to show a key exists but don't want to expose its meaning (the public API `MaskKey` is a wrapper around the internal masking routine, sharing one implementation with error reporting and audit logs):

 | Condition | Return Value |
 |-----------|-------------|